neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 The resulting model is 75% pruned and quantized and is trained on VOC!

-To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script such as the Optimizer type, the number of epochs, and the learning rates.
+To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script such as the optimizer type, the number of epochs, and the learning rates.

 ### Export to ONNX